stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ### 11.1.1 Mental Health
 The [New England Journal of Medicine](https://www.nejm.org/doi/full/10.1056/NEJMp2008017) notes that quarantine often increases problems related to mental health.
 - The [American Psychiatric Association](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&ved=2ahUKEwjcvqX8z4zpAhUCSq0KHd2zC1sQFjADegQIBRAB&url=https%3A%2F%2Fwww.psychiatry.org%2FFile%2520Library%2FPsychiatrists%2FAdvocacy%2FFederal%2FMental-Health-2020-A-Presidential-Initiative-for-Mental-Health.pdf&usg=AOvVaw3D_fCutRhha_75XDfvPjlD) notes that 47 million Americans (1 in 5 adults) suffer from mental health issues.
-- The [Didi Hirsch Suicide Hotline](https://didihirsch.org/media/recent-coverage/oc-register-suicide-help-hotline-calls-soar-in-southern-california-over-coronavirus-anxieties/) published a call volume increase of 8,000% from February 2020 to March 2020, with a precipitous increase in actual suicides over last year.
+- The [Didi Hirsch Suicide Hotline](https://didihirsch.org/media/recent-coverage/oc-register-suicide-help-hotline-calls-soar-in-southern-california-over-coronavirus-anxieties/) published a call volume increase of 8,000% (that is not a typo!) from February 2020 to March 2020, with a precipitous increase in actual suicides over last year.
 An 8,000% increase is statistically significant!
 - The [National Domestic Violence Hotline](https://www.thehotline.org/help/) noted a significant increase in call volume in March and April 2020.
 The [BBC](https://www.bbc.com/news/uk-52433520) noted an increase of domestic abuse calls of 49%, and the highest number of domestic abuse deaths in 11 years.
 The [National Coalition Against Domestic Violence](https://ncadv.org/statistics) (NCADV) noted that on average, nearly 20 people per minute are physically abused by an intimate partner in the United States.

 ### 11.1.2 Economic Stability: Debt-to-GDP